 Yes, you can replace a water pump yourself.
 All 12v water pumps come with installation instructions on how to install your pump.
 Simply follow the instructions or contact us for assistance.
 Whether you are setting up a 12v pump for a cabin, a caravan, a boat or campervan, the process is still much the same.

-If you are unsure of which pump is best for your application give us a call and we will step you through the process to make sure you get a system that works well.
-Noting: A good 12v pump system will require a non-return valve between your water supply and your pump and possibly an accumulator tank dependant on your pump choice for a quieter and trouble free pump system.
+If you are unsure of which pump is best for your application, give us a call and we will step you through the process to make sure you get a system that works well.
+Noting: A good 12v pump system will require a non-return valve between your water supply and the pipe to your pump and possibly an accumulator tank dependent on your pump choice for a quieter and trouble-free pump system.
 Check out our other FAQ’s for pump set-up tips.

 If using the 5.5 amp draw pump as an example the battery will run for 1.
 81 hours.